 Below the log is the chat, where you can communicate with any other players, as well as any spectators.

-- View trash: This shows you the current contents of the trash.
-To switch back to the log, simply click “View log”, which replaces the “View trash” button when you are viewing the trash.
+- Trash: This shows you the current contents of the trash, replacing the log.
+To switch back to the log, simply click “Log”, which replaces the “Trash” button when you are viewing the trash.

 - Undo: Request to undo the most recent thing that happened.
 Your opponent(s) must allow the undo in order for it to happen.
 While refusing may seem unsportsmanlike, it is every player’s right to refuse an undo request.

 - Resign: Concede the game, ending it.
 This counts as a loss for you if it is a rated game.
 When another player resigns, the remaining players can choose to continue playing with a bot filling the role of the resigner.
 However, resigning in games with more than two human players is not encouraged; you will take a greater ratings penalty than if you had simply played the game through and lost.
 While conceding to only one other person (or to bots) can be the right decision if it’s clear the other person will win, conceding to more players makes the game less fun for the players remaining in the game.

 Next to each player’s deck is their username, and a point counter, which tracks how many Victory points that player would have if the game were to end at that moment.
 If you hover your mouse over a player’s username, you can see any cards they have set aside or on mats, and any Duration cards they have in play from previous turns.
 If a player has any tokens, their count is displayed next to the player’s username.